Promoting Suicide Awareness and Prevention in the Workplace

 - Showing rage or talking about seeking revenge

 - Displaying extreme mood swings

-As Dr. Kristyn Gregory, a medical director of behavioral health at Blue Care Network, said in a recent blog, “Anyone can help someone at risk.
+As Dr. Kristyn Gregory, a medical director of behavioral health at Blue Care Network, said in this blog, “Anyone can help someone at risk.
 Begin a conversation, listen, help them connect.”

 You can direct them to one of the following numbers:

 - National Prevention Suicide Lifeline: 1-800-273-TALK (8255)

 - Educate employees about common mental illnesses and suicide prevention.
 One good resource is bcbsm.com/engage.
 Scroll down to the “Mental Health Awareness” section of the page where you’ll find a wealth of information, including infographics on depression and suicide.